PauseAI/pauseai-website/src/posts/offense-defense.md

 ## Biohazards and biodefense

 AI can be used to design new biological agents, or help in the process of engineering a pandemic.
-A group of students were able to use a chatbot to [produce all the steps needed to create a new pandemic](https://arxiv.org/abs/2306.03809).
+A group of students was able to use a chatbot to [produce all the steps needed to create a new pandemic](https://arxiv.org/abs/2306.03809).
 However, it might also be used to create new vaccines, medicine or defenses against biological agents.

 - **Viruses spread quicker than vaccines**.
 A virus is literally a self-replicating machine.
 A vaccination, on the other hand, requires a lot of effort to produce and distribute.